greeniot/greeniot.github.io/_topics/All-about-Processors.md

 title: "All about Processors"
 description: "A closer look on what is inside a processing unit and how it works."
 questions:
-  - What are the different parts of a typical CPU (central processing unit) and what is each of them responsible for?
+  - What are the different parts of a typical CPU and what is each of them responsible for?
   - Are there any fundamental limitations on execution speed, throughput and power consumption?
-  - How is a program executed, i.e. what is the fetch-(decode)-execute-(write) loop, branching?
-What are common issues with arising in this context?
+  - How is a program executed, i.e., what is the fetch-(decode)-execute-(write) loop, branching?
+  - What are common issues with arising in the execution context?
   - How does pipelining work, why should we care and what are its limits?
   - Can we shed light onto the buzzwords simultaneous multithreading, hyperthreading, multitasking, superscalar architectures, SIMD and parallel computing and put them in context?
 literature: